11 Gaps in the evidence

-The Programme Development Group (PDG) identified a number of gaps in the evidence related to the programmes under examination based on an assessment of the evidence.
+The Programme Development Group (PDG) identified a number of gaps in the evidence related to the programmes under examination, based on an assessment of the evidence and expert comment.
 These gaps are set out below.

-The Group made 9 recommendations for research into areas that it believes will be a priority for developing future guidance.
+The Committee made 4 recommendations for research into areas that it believes will be a priority for developing future guidance.
 These are listed in Recommendations for research.